 As with the Proposed Action, hazardous materials that would be encountered would be identified, remediated or isolated during construction in accordance with the requirements and policies of EPA, NYSDEC, and NYCDEP.
-Hazardous materials impacts to workers, the general public, and the environment would be avoided through implementation of soil and groundwater management plans and a site-specific health and safety program.
-Neither this alternative nor the Proposed Action is expected to result in significant adverse impacts.
+Hazardous materials impacts to workers, the general public and the environment would be avoid through implementation of soil and groundwater management plans and a site-specific health and safety program.
+Neither this alternative nor the Proposed Action is expected to results in significant adverse impacts.

-The Restoration Action's water system would be similar to what existed on site pre-September 11.
-The system would comprise a potable water supply brought in by mains running north-south through the site parallel to the No. 1/9 IRT subway line, along with a water main, which would feed into the site via the three-utility rack that would also carry parallel steam and sanitary sewer mains.
+The Restoration Action's water system will be similar to what existed on site pre-September 11 and will be comprised of a potable water supply brought in by mains running north-south through the site parallel to the No. 1/9 IRT subway line, along with a water main which will feed into the site via the three-utility rack that also carries parallel steam and sanitary sewer mains.
 A gravity sewer system would be in place, as would a pump system to move wastewater into the city's sewage system.

-Solid waste facilities would be similar to the ones that existed on the WTC Site before September 11, comprising truck services, waste sorting, recycling, and compacting facilities.
+Solid waste facilities would be similar to the ones that existed on the WTC Site before September 11, comprising of truck services, waste sorting, recycling and compacting facilities.

-Energy, steam, and natural gas lines would enter the WTC Site by feeders, distribution mains, and service manholes, provided by Con Edison.
+Energy, steam and natural gas lines would enter the WTC Site by feeders, distribution mains and service manholes, provided by Con Edison.
 A diesel generator plant on the WTC Site would provide emergency electrical service.

-Cooling system needs would be similar to those required by the Proposed Action.
 The cooling system would use water from the Hudson River that would circulate through a central refrigeration plant.
 The plant would use the Hudson River water pump station located along the Hudson River north of Liberty Street, with access points through the slurry wall.

 The telecommunications infrastructure of the Restoration Action would include a similar mast on 1 WTC supporting television and radio antennae for major public and private broadcasters in New York City.
-In addition, the existing access points and manhole facilities would be utilized and rewired to allow for newer technology, such as fiber optic cable.
+In addition, the existing access points and manhole facilities would be utilized and rewired to allow for newer technology such as fiber optic cable.